gilch/hissp/docs/macro_tutorial.rst

 Did we lose generality?
 Yes, but not much.
 You can't really nest these.
-The parameters get generated even if the only occurence in the expression is quoted.
+The parameters get generated even if the only occurrence in the expression is quoted.
 This is the kind of thing to be mindful of.
 If you're not sure about something, try it in the REPL.